Boundary-induced nucleation control: A theoretical perspective: Flux dependence

-Indeed, as expected from \eqaref{\ref{eq:rhof}} we observe a power-law relation between $\rho^* \lowt{form}$ and $F$ with an exponent of $p=0.25$.
+As expected from \eqaref{\ref{eq:rhof}}, a power-law relation is observed between $\rho^* \lowt{form}$ and $F$ with an exponent of $p=0.22$.
 In \eqaref{\ref{eq:rhof}} this exponent is expressed in terms of the critical cluster size $I$.
-We estimate the value of $I$ by analysing the distribution of cluster sizes for a simulation on an un-patterned substrate.
+The value of $I$ is estimated by analyzing the distribution of cluster sizes for a simulation on an homogeneous (un-patterned) substrate.
 The minimum can be taken as a measure for $I$ \cite{Amar199574}.
-In this way we obtain $I=10$.
-According to \eqaref{\ref{eq:rhof}} this would give rise to an exponent of 0.17 which is close to the observed value of 0.25.
+In this way $I=9$ is obtained.
+According to \eqaref{\ref{eq:rhof}} this would give rise to an exponent of 0.18 which is close to the observed value of 0.22.

-In the next step we can predict the dependence of the system size on the flux.
-As discussed in Sect \ref{sec:flux_dep_rho} the slope should be given by $q=(1-p)/2 = 0.38$.
-Indeed, the simulated data can be described very well by this exponent, see \figref{\ref{fig:LvsF}} top.
+In the next step the dependence of the system size on the flux is predicted.
+As discussed in Sect \ref{sec:flux_dep_rho} the slope should be given by $q=(1-p)/2 = 0.39$.
+The simulated data can be described very well by this exponent, see \figref{\ref{fig:LvsF}} top.
+Using $I = 9$, one would end up with an exponent of 0.41, which is also very close to observed slope.

-For studying the experimental {$F(L)$-dependence} we obtain on exponent $q \approx 0.5$, compare \figref{\ref{fig:LvsF}} bottom.
-Due to the fact of unknown condensation mechanism in the experiment, which determines the scaling of $L(F)$ \cite{Hanbuecken1984399}, we cannot determine the exact critical cluster size.
+In the similar plot for the experimental {$L(F)$-dependence}, presented in \figref{\ref{fig:LvsF}} bottom, an exponent of $q \approx 0.5 $ is obtained under the assumption of the scaling as in \eqaref{\ref{eq:LpropF}}, which is only valid for the complete condensation regime.
+In this case, $q \approx 0.5 $ corresponds to a very large critical cluster size $I$.
+But, due to the fact of unknown condensation mechanism in the experiment, which determines the scaling of $L(F)$ \cite{Hanbuecken1984399}, we cannot determine the exact critical cluster size.
 Nonetheless this shows that the scaling in general is not limited to a specific regime of condensation.